MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 ## Setting up your PC for mixed reality development

 The Windows 10 SDK works best on the Windows 10 operating system.
 This SDK is also supported on Windows 8.1, Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2.
 Note that not all tools are supported on older operating systems.
-Visual Studio also has [system requirements](https://www.visualstudio.com/en-us/productinfo/vs2017-system-requirements-vs).

 ### For HoloLens development

-Insert something
+When setting up your development PC for HoloLens development, please make sure it meets the system requirements for both [Unity](https://unity3d.com/unity/system-requirements) and [Visual Studio](https://www.visualstudio.com/en-us/productinfo/vs2017-system-requirements-vs).
+If you plan to use the HoloLens emulator, you'll want to make sure your PC meets the [HoloLens emulator system requirements](using-the-hololens-emulator.md#hololens-emulator-system-requirements) as well.

+If you plan to develop for both HoloLens and Windows Mixed Reality immersive (VR) headsets, please use the system recommendations and requirements in the section below.

 ### For immersive (VR) headset development